 Who gets pancreatic cancer?

 Pancreatic cancer is more common in older people.
 More than 45 out of 100 people diagnosed (more than 45%) are aged 75 and over.
 Pancreatic cancer is uncommon in people under 40 years old.

-In England, pancreatic cancer is more common in people living in poorer areas.
+In England, pancreatic cancer is more common in people living in more deprived areas.
 It is more common in White and Black people than in Asian people and in people of mixed or multiple ethnicity.